Dönmeh: Rise of the Young Turks, the Committee for Union and Progress and Turkish War of Independence

+Early years of the Turkish Republic (1923–1945)

 In 1923, during the compulsory population exchange between Greece and Turkey, the Dönme of Thessaloniki were classified as Muslims and relocated to Istanbul.
 There, a smaller but influential community emerged, including businessmen, newspaper publishers, industrialists, and diplomats, many of whom continued to thrive in Turkish society.
 In 1932, the Jewish Telegraphic Agency reported 15,000 Dönme in Istanbul.

+One of the leaders of the supposed İzmir plot to assassinate President Mustafa Kemal Pasha (Atatürk since 1934) in İzmir after the establishment of the Turkish Republic was a Dönme named Mehmed Cavid Bey, a founding member of the Committee of Union and Progress (CUP) and the former Minister of Finance of the Ottoman Empire.
+Convicted after a government investigation, Cavid Bey was hanged on 26 August 1926 in Ankara.
+After the foundation of the Turkish Republic in 1923, Atatürk's Turkish nationalist policies, which had left ethnic and religious minorities in the lurch, were accompanied by antisemitic propaganda by nationalist publishers in the 1930s and 1940s.

 Religious beliefs and practices

 As far as ritual was concerned, the Dönmeh followed both Jewish and Muslim traditions, shifting between them as necessary for integration into Ottoman society.
 Outwardly Muslims and secretly Sabbatean Jews, the Dönme observed Muslim holidays like Ramadan but also kept Shabbat, practiced brit milah, and celebrated Jewish holidays.
 Much of Dönme ritual was a combination of various elements of Kabbalah, Sabbateanism, Jewish traditional law and Sufism.
 The most basic of these rules of interaction was to prefer relations within the sect rather than with those outside of it, and to avoid marriage with either Jews or Muslims.
 In spite of this, they maintained ties with rabbinic Jews who were secretly Sabbateans and had not formally converted to Islam, and even with Jewish rabbis, who secretly settled disputes concerning Jewish law.

 Dönme liturgy evolved as the sect grew and spread.
 At first, much of their literature was written in Hebrew but, as the group developed, Ladino replaced Hebrew and became not only the vernacular but also the liturgical language.
 Although the Dönmeh had divided into several sects, all of them believed that Shabbetai Tzevi was the Jewish Messiah and that he had revealed the true "spiritual Torah", which was superior to the practical, earthly Torah.
 The Dönmeh celebrated holidays associated with various points in Tzevi's life and their history of conversion.
 Based at least partially on the Kabbalistic understanding of divinity, the Dönmeh believed that there was a three-way connection between the emanations of the Divine, which engendered many conflicts with Muslim and Jewish communities alike.
 The most notable source of opposition from other contemporary religions was the common practice of exchanging wives between members of the Dönmeh.